suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-20.md

 ## Question 7

 If I want to buy some gifts and souvenirs, where would you suggest I go?

+I think you should go to the shopping mall.
+Because there are some souvenir stores there.
+They offer a variety of items and they have good customer service.
+Moreover, the prices are really reasonable.
+I bet that you will find your idea souvenir for your friend if you go there.

 > souvenir store/ shop
 >